To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 |Minimum Contract Requirement||4 years||3 years|

-There’s more of an upfront cost to Vivint’s system since you have to pay for the equipment and you have to keep service for an extra year at least (or pay a cancellation fee if you don’t like it), but the monitoring is almost $10 less than ADT’s.
+There’s more of an upfront cost with Vivint’s system since you have to pay for the equipment and keep service for an extra year at least (or pay a cancellation fee if you don’t like it).
+But Vivint’s monthly monitoring price is almost $10 less than ADT’s.
 ADT has 10 monitoring stations, while Vivint has 2.
-Monitoring is provided by the companies themselves, which is not recommended as you’ll learn in our guide to professional monitoring.
+Monitoring is provided by the companies themselves, which is not recommended (learn more in our guide to professional monitoring).

 Neither company stands out here.
 Both require professional installation, and if you want to relocate the system to a new home, you’ll need a professional’s assistance.